clemsonacm/hackpack/README.md

 3. Checkout a new branch with the topic as the name
 4. Push the branch to the repo
 5. When the branch is complete, create a pull request in Bitbucket
-6. When the pull request is reviewed and approved,the code will be merged by one of the admins into master.
+6. When the pull request is reviewed and approved, the code will be merged by one of the admins into master.

 If you have any questions related to the issues in the tracker, comment on the issues and CC one of the admins.